3 October 2024

 Future results are impossible to predict.
 This graph does not display the past performance of any Macquarie fund and there is no promise or guarantee that MQAE or MQEG will achieve their investment objectives.

 Source: ASX300 Accumulation Index (Index).
-Index fund returns above represent the return of the Index minus 0.04% management fee which is indicative of the lowest fee passive ETF available as at 25/09/2024.
+Index fund returns above represent the return of the Index minus 0.04% management fee which is indicative of the lowest fee passive ETF available in Australia as at 25/09/2024.
 Index return +1% return above assumes Index return net of 0.03% management fee and a 20% performance fee.

 On the surface, 1% alpha may not seem like much.
 However, when that alpha is consistent and compounds over long periods, things become interesting"